killer-r2d2/tschuttishop/README.md

 - First Product Detail Page Check (`productDetailPage.spec.ts`): This test ensures that the detail page of the first product on the homepage loads successfully and that the user can return to the homepage using the 'Back' button.

-## Usability Testing
-For usability testing, we created a questionnaire with a few tasks.
-The testing was conducted by several individuals on Windows and Mac systems.
-The surveys with the responses can be found here.
-[Usability Testing](https://drive.google.com/drive/folders/1aVG5FBLAst57tTYWFlhghE66SeIWbxEz?usp=sharing)
-### Adjustments after Usability Testing
-- The button on the product page is now immediately disabled after the product is added to the cart, indicating that the product has been successfully added to the cart.
-- Cards have been adjusted to show when a product is "Vintage" or "Sold".
-- The dashboard has been restructured and expanded with more information about the status of the sale/purchase.

 You can run the the test with:
 ```bash
 npm run test
 ```

-## Prisma
-- A key advantage of Prisma is that it eliminates the need for manually writing and executing SQL statements, accelerating development while enhancing security and type safety.